wackt1/automated-report-in-R_production_smartvote_official/README.md

-# automated-report-in-R_production_smartvote_official
+# automated-report-in-R_production
-Automated smartvote-Report Generation in R for Production - smartvote Collaboration
+Automated smartvote-Report Generation in R for production use